liqili/documentation/content/applications/productivity/calendar.rst

    :align: center
    :alt: Share availability window on Calendar app.

-On the meeting page, users have several configuration options:
+On the meeting form, users have several configuration options:

-Under :guilabel:`Scheduling`, select a minimum hour window to ensure that appointments are confirmed a specified amount of time in advance.
+In the :guilabel:`Scheduling` field, select a minimum hour window to ensure appointments are confirmed a specified amount of time in advance.
 For example, select :guilabel:`01:00` to require attendees to confirm at least one hour before their appointment time.

-Under :guilabel:`Allow Cancelling` select a minimum hour window required before the appointment if attendees need to make a cancellation.
+In the :guilabel:`Allow Cancelling` field, select a minimum hour window before the appointment if attendees need to make a cancellation.

-Select *Users* or *Resources* under the :guilabel:`Availability on` section to allow invitees to select internal users to meet or supplies like tables to reserve for their meeting.
+Select :guilabel:`Users` or :guilabel:`Resources` in the :guilabel:`Availability on` field to allow invitees to select specific users or resources to reserve for their meeting.

-The :guilabel:`Availability on` section enables attendees to book *Users* or *Resources* such as meeting rooms or tables for their appointment.
-Select *Users* or *Resources*, then type in the contact or resource in the space below.
+The :guilabel:`Availability on` field enables attendees to book :guilabel:`Users` or :guilabel:`Resources`, such as meeting rooms or tables.
+After selecting :guilabel:`Users` or :guilabel:`Resources`, then type in the desired contact or resource in the space below.

-The :guilabel:`Front-End Display` option is used to show *User* or *Resource* photos on the appointment page.
+The :guilabel:`Front-End Display` field is used to choose :guilabel:`No Picture` or :guilabel:`Show Pictures` related to the selected user or resource on the appointment page.

-If *Resources* has been selected, users have an option to :guilabel:`Manage Capacities`.
+If :guilabel:`Resources` has been selected in the :guilabel:`Availability on` field, users have an option to :guilabel:`Manage Capacities`.

 Tick the checkbox to limit the maximum amount of people that can use the resource at the same time.

-The :guilabel:`Assign Method` section enables the order in which attendees book their time and User/Resource:
+The :guilabel:`Assignment Method` field enables the order in which attendees book their time and User/Resource:

-- *Pick User/Resource then Time*
+- :guilabel:`Pick User/Resource then Time`

-- *Select Time then User/Resource*
+- :guilabel:`Select Time then User/Resource`

-- If *Resources* has been selected under the :guilabel:`Availability On` section, there will be a third option: *Select Time then auto-assign*.
+- If :guilabel:`Resources` has been selected in the :guilabel:`Availability On` field, a third option is available, :guilabel:`Select Time then auto-assign`.

 Schedule
 ~~~~~~~~